 "After all this time I don't know that I still can (put it into words)," Myers said.
 "It was an incredible feeling in the air.
 The way the communities rallied around the teams.

 "(The) thing that strikes me about last year is there was no problems, that was the amazing part.
-Kudos to the kids from both communities for doing it the right (way)."
+Kudos to the kids from both communities for doing it the right (way).

 How crazy was the event?

-People in the Daily Record office that night could hear score
+People in the Daily Record office that night could hear score updates over the police scanner.

 One sight I will not forget was Dallastown senior quarterback Josh Luckenbaugh breaking into tears during a long hug with his already weeping mom after the Wildcats' victory.